-Talladega College: Historically Black Alabama College Marching Band To Perform At Trump Inaugur
+Talladega College: Historically Black Alabama College Marching Band To Perform At Trump Inauguration

-Talladega College, an historically black college in Alabama, has accepted an invitation for its marching band to perform at Donald Trump’s inauguration on January 20, Yahoo News is reporting.
+Talladega College, a historically black college in Alabama, has accepted an invitation for its marching band to perform at Donald Trump’s inauguration on January 20, Yahoo News is reporting.
 The decision has caused outrage among some former students.

-Tallagdega College was founded in 1867 by the descendants of slaves who built the college’s first building.
+Talladega College was founded in 1867 by the descendants of slaves who built the college’s first building.
 Like many traditionally black schools, its marching band – the Marching Tornadoes – takes things to another level on the field.

 And on Talladega College’s social media accounts, current and former students are expressing shock and disdain at the decision to perform at Trump’s inauguration.